Alarm for Cobra 11 – The Highway Police: Preamble

-Episode 365 onwards features an all-new variation of the theme song, but lacks any opening preamble.
+Episodes 365 to 381 feature an all-new variation of the theme song, but lack any opening preamble.

 Legacy

 Game adaptations

 The series has also spawned numerous game releases in Europe, primarily for PC, but they have generally met with mixed receptions.
 The latest title is Crash Time 5: Undercover.
 Crash Time was also dubbed into English and sold in many other markets worldwide.